 In most patients with aortic stenosis, LV systolic function is preserved and cardiac output is maintained for many years despite an elevated LV systolic pressure.
 Although cardiac output is normal at rest, it often fails to increase appropriately during exercise, which may result in exercise-induced symptoms.

-In patients with severe aortic stenosis, atrial contraction plays a particularly important role in diastolic filling of the left ventricle.
+In patients with severe aortic stenosis, atrial contraction plays a particularly important role in diastolic filling of the LV.
 Thus, development of atrial fibrillation in aortic stenosis often leads to heart failure due to an inability to maintain cardiac output.

 Increased LV mass, increased LV systolic pressure, and prolongation of the systolic ejection phase all elevate the myocardial oxygen requirement, especially in the subendocardial region.
 Although coronary blood flow may be normal when corrected for LV mass, coronary flow reserve is often reduced.